justbee007/Text-Analysis/README.md

 4. Handle service failures gracefully using the circuit breaker pattern implemented in the `call_api` method.

 By leveraging the `ServiceManager` class, you can effectively manage services within your microservices architecture and ensure fault tolerance and reliability in your distributed systems.

+## Running Tests using Pytest<a name="tests-using-pytest"></a>

+To run the tests for all Apis routes and services, follow these steps:

+1. **Clone the Repository**: If you haven't already, clone the repository containing the project code.

+2. **Install Dependencies**: Navigate to the project root directory and install the necessary dependencies:

+    ```bash
+    pip install -r requirements.txt
+    ```

+3. **Set Up Environment**: Ensure that you have set up a virtual environment for the project.
+You can create and activate a virtual environment using the following commands:

+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate
+    ```

+4. **Run the Tests**: Once the environment is activated, navigate to the `tests` folder and run the tests using pytest:

+    ```bash
+    cd /path/to/<api-folder>/tests
+    pytest -vv
+    ```

+    This command will execute all the tests in the `tests` folder and provide verbose output (`-vv`) for better visibility of the test results.

+5. **View Test Results**: After running the tests, pytest will display the results in the terminal.
+You'll see information about which tests passed and which ones failed, along with any relevant error messages.